HappyJying/MvvmBasic.Core/README.md

             }
         }, true);

-        // subscribe a message with a return value Messager.Subscribe(Messages.AddMessage, args =>
+        // subscribe to a message with a return value Messager.Subscribe(Messages.AddMessage, args =>
         {
             if (args[0] is string message)